fix8mt/uri/README.md

 ```c++
 constexpr std::string replace(std::string&& src);
 ```
 Replace the current uri with the given string.
-The storage is updated with a copy of the string.
+The storage is updated with a move (or copy) of the string.
 The old string is returned.

 ## `get_component`
 ```c++